Meatless Cassava Oiled-Down (recipe)

 Cassava (Manioc, yuca, tapioca plant, mandioca, mogo, farine) originated in tropical Brazil.
 Long irregularly-shaped root – dark brown skin, white starchy flesh.
 Bitter variety poisonous until cooked.
 Also used for making laundry starch.
 Can be made into flour.

-Once the cassava was defrosted and chopped (and a few of the inner fibrous veins that still remained removed) the recipe couldn’t have been simpler.
-And the final result was to die for.
-It had all the aroma and texture that characterizes oil down.
+Once the cassava is defrosted and chopped (and a few of the inner fibrous veins that still remained removed) this recipe couldn’t be any simpler.
+And the final result is to die for.
+It has all the aroma and texture that characterizes oil down.
 Fragrant theme, buttery creamed coconut sauce, and the cassava?
-It had been rendered melt in your mouth succulent and tender, and had also absorbed all the aroma and flavour of the coconut sauce.
+It is rendered melt in your mouth succulent and tender, and absorbs all the aroma and flavour of the coconut sauce.

 Meatless Cassava Oiled-Down